-The world lacks basic justice as it is expressed in Epicurean formulas, which rejects all kinds of just divine governance of the world.
-"There is no judgment and no judge – God left his world and settled in heavens" (Midrash Palms, 10).
-God is still an existing being, a present persona, but, as in the ancient Midrash, he is helpless and he cannot save his people.
+The world lacks basic justice as expressed in Epicurean formulas, which reject all kinds of just divine governance of the world.
+It is written in Midrash Psalms 10, ‘There is no judgment and no judge – God left his world and settled in the heavens’.
+God still exists, but as in the ancient Midrash, he is helpless and he cannot save his people.
 God is there – in the death train cars – but he can do nothing because of his ultimate weakness.